You entered the most comprehensive Tennis Grand Slam Online Database

 Coach

-On August 30, 2011, Pegula was granted a wild card into the main draw of the US Open doubles tournament where she was paired with Taylor Townsend.
+On August 30, 2011, Pegula was granted a wildcard into the main draw of the US Open doubles tournament where she was paired with Taylor Townsend.
 They eventually lost in the third round to the third-seeded team of Vania King and Yaroslava Shvedova.
+In March 2012, Pegula was handed a wildcard to the qualifying draw in Indian Wells, and surprised higher ranked players Bojana Jovanovski and Paula Ormaechea to qualify for the main draw where she lost to Magdaléna Rybáriková in three sets.

 In 2018, Pegula reached her first WTA singles final at the Tournoi de Québec in September as a qualifier.
 She beat Kristýna Plíšková, Ons Jabeur, second seed Petra Martić and fifth seed Sofia Kenin en route to the final, where she lost to eighth seed Pauline Parmentier in straight sets.
 This brought her ranking back inside the top 200 and helped her finish the year inside the top 125.

 Pegula began the 2019 year primarily playing on the ITF Circuit, before cracking inside the top 100 in February for the first time in her career.
 This allowed her to enter several larger WTA Tour events, including in Indian Wells and Miami.
 Her best result during the early clay court season came in Charleston, where she upset world No. 12, Anastasija Sevastova, en-route to the third round.
 This helped her break inside the top 75 for the first time.
 She also competed in the main draw of a Grand Slam tournament other than the US Open for the first time.
-She was defeated in the first round of the French Open by eventual champion Ashleigh Barty before falling in the same stage at Wimbledon to Mihaela Buzărnescu.
+She was defeated in the first round of the French Open by eventual champion Ashleigh Barty, before falling in the same stage at Wimbledon to Mihaela Buzărnescu.

 At the US Open, Pegula recovered from a set down to record her first Grand Slam main-draw win since the 2015 US Open, defeating Marie Bouzková in a third-set tiebreak.
 She then beat Kirsten Flipkens to advance to the third round of a Grand Slam event for the first time, where she lost to sixth seed and former world No. 2, Petra Kvitová.

-Later in April, she achieved another career-high of world No. 32, after reaching the semifinals at the Qatar Open as a qualifier where she lost to the eventual champion, Petra Kvitová and a fourth-round run as a seeded player at the Miami Open, losing to Maria Sakkari in a tight three-set match.
+Later in April, she achieved another career-high of No. 32, after reaching the semifinals at the Qatar Ladies Open as a qualifier where she lost to the eventual champion, Petra Kvitová, and a fourth-round run as a seeded player at the Miami Open, losing to Maria Sakkari in a tight three-set match.
 Her third-round win over Karolína Plíšková in Miami was the third win in a row in three tournaments over the same player.

 At the French Open, she reached the third round for the first time in her career where she lost to fourth seed Sofia Kenin.
 At the German Open in Berlin, Pegula reached the quarterfinals defeating for the fourth time Karolína Plíšková in their fourth in a row meeting in 2021.
-As a result, she entered the top 25 on June 21, 2021.

-At the Australian Open, she defeated Anhelina Kalinina, Bernarda Pera, Nuria Párrizas Díaz and fifth seed Maria Sakkari to reach her second consecutive quarterfinal at this major.
+At the Australian Open, she defeated Anhelina Kalinina, Bernarda Pera, Nuria Párrizas Díaz and fifth seed Maria Sakkari to book her second consecutive quarterfinal at this major.
 She lost the quarterfinal match to world No. 1 and eventual champion, Ash Barty, but moved to highest rankings in singles (No. 16) and doubles (No. 41) on January 31, 2022.

 At the Miami Open, she reached her second WTA 1000 semifinal of her career after two back-to-back retirements, Kalinina in round of 16 and Paula Badosa in the first set of the quarterfinal.
-In the semifinals, she lost to the eventual champion and upcoming No. 1, Iga Świątek in straight sets.
+In the semifinals, she lost to the eventual champion and upcoming No. 1, Iga Świątek, in straight sets.

 As a top-seeded pair, partnering Erin Routliffe, she won her third doubles title at the Washington Open defeating fourth seeds Caty McNally and Anna Kalinskaya.